 Are you an international student thinking to apply to a graduate program in the Department of Physics at Carleton University?

 Proficiency in the English language: Carleton is an English-language institution.
-If your first language is not English you will need to show results from a standard testing service.
-The minimum language requirements for admission to Carleton University are given here (See Section 3.6).
-We cannot consider applications who do not meet these minimum requirements.
+If your first language is not English, you will need to show results from a standard testing service.
+The minimum language requirements for admission to Carleton University are given e given here (See Section 3.6).
+We cannot consider applicants who do not meet these minimum requirements.

-We are looking for applicants with documented ability at research in physics.
-Outstanding grades alone will not be sufficient, especially for admission into our PhD program.
+Admission of international students to Physics is a very competitive process.
+We seek applicants with outstanding grades and strong potential for research in physics.
 The application requirements include transcripts, a resume and statement of interest by the candidate, and confidential letters of reference which must address both academic and research ability.
 The letters of reference are submitted directly by your referees to the University via our website.
 All components of the application will be carefully evaluated.

 Checklist on whether you are eligible to be considered for admission: